inrd/tzara/README.md

 tzara synth.tzara synth.wav
 ```

-Tzara will output a log of the build process to the standard output and if the patch was successfully built it will output a 1 minute audio file called `synth.wav` (more options regarding the file rendering are going to be implemented).
+Tzara will output a log of the build process to the standard output and if the patch was successfully built it will output an audio file named `synth.wav`.

 The audio output is normalized to 0dB.

 If you do not pass a name for the wav file, one will be generated automatically.

+The wav file duration can be specified in the patch metadata (see example above).
+If not set, Tzara will use a default duration of 60 seconds.

 ## Nodes